jharbieh-microsoft/containers/AZURE_SPRING_BOOT.md

 Azure Spring Apps (previously known as Azure Spring Boot App Service or Azure Spring Cloud) is a fully managed Platform-as-a-Service (PaaS) tailored for Spring Boot and Spring Cloud applications.

+> **Retirement notice:** Microsoft has announced the retirement of Azure Spring Apps.
+New customers should not plan new deployments, and existing customers should consult the retirement guidance and migration options.
+See the announcement and migration guidance in References below. [^3]

 ---

 ## What it is